Muş: History

-Ancient and medieval
+Iron Age

+Kingdom of Urartu

+An inscription belonging to Urartian King Argisti I (785-765 BC) was unearthed near Kepenek Castle.
+The inscription is now under protection by the Muş Provincial Directorate of Culture and Tourism.
+The inscription in question reads:

 The date of foundation of Mush is unknown, although a settlement is believed to have been around by the time of Menua, the king of Urartu (c.
 800 BC), whose cuneiform inscription was found in the city's vicinity.

+Medieval period

 During the Middle Ages, Mush was the center of the Taron region of Armenia.
 It is first mentioned as a city in Armenian manuscripts of the 9th and 10th centuries.
-In the late 8th century Mush, along with the Taron region, came under control of the Armenian Bagratid (Bagratuni) dynasty, who reconquered it from the Arabs.
-Mush and the Taron region was captured and annexed to the Byzantine Empire in 969.
+In the late 8th century, Mush, along with the Taron region, came under control of the Armenian Bagratid (Bagratuni) dynasty, who reconquered it from the Muslim Arabs.
+Mush and the Taron region were captured and annexed to the Byzantine Empire in 969.
+The region continued to face attacks from the Hamdanids, Uqaylids and Marwanids until the Byzantines were finally ousted from the region by the Seljuk Turks following the 1071 Battle of Manzikert.
+Following this battle, it came under the rule of the Ahlatshahs.

 After the 11th century, the town was ruled by Islamic dynasties such as the Ahlatshahs, Ayyubids, Ilkhanids and Kara Koyunlu.
 In the 10th-13th centuries Mush developed into a major city with an estimated population of 20 to 25 thousand people.
-In 1387 the central Asian ruler Timur crossed the area and apparently captured Mush town without a battle.
-Later the Akkoyunlu ruled the area and in the 16th the Ottomans took control over the town and region in the 16th century from the Persian Safavids.
+In 1387 the Central Asian conqueror Timur crossed the area and apparently captured Mush town without a battle.
+Later the Akkoyunlu ruled the area until they were conquered by the Safavids.
+The Ottomans under Selim I took control over the town and region in the early 16th century from the Persian Safavids.
 Mush remained part of the Ottoman Empire till the early 20th century and during these times retained a large Armenian population.
 In 1821 a Persian invasion reached Mush.